amidaware/trmm-docs/docs/troubleshooting.md

 - rmm.example.com can be proxied.

-- api.example.com can NOT be proxied.
+- api.example.com can be proxied when using (the default) agent configuration which utilizes websockets.

 - mesh.example.com can be proxied with the caveat that Mesh checks the cert presented to the agent is the same one on the server.
 I.e. no MITM.
 You'll need to copy Cloudflare's edge cert to your server if you want to proxy this domain.